\\\ Mercury – Nickel – Palladium – Gold

 Nickel exposure affects the brain, and nervous system; frontal headaches, vertigo, insomnia, nausea, lethargy, and irritability.

-Unidentified Eczema appeared on the body during late 2012.
+In my case unidentified Eczema appeared on the body during late 2012, 3 years after the NHS procedure.

-Identified as being nickel sensitive (eczema) due to chronic dental ingestion caused by the help of the speedy Oral-Electro galvanism, with visual signs appearing after three years of dental ingestion.
-Nickel had been used in the dentistry, such as pins and brackets.
+I was identified as being nickel sensitive (eczema) the root cause being the chronic dental ingestion caused by the help of Oral-Electro galvanism, which speed up toxicity leeching by more than 10 times the normal rate, with visual signs appearing after three years of dental ingestion.
+Nickel had been used in the oral cavity, in dentistry, used in pins and brackets.

 By careful research, a number of foods were avoided (and still are) being high in nickel content, and replaced with foods that were known to aid a nickel-free diet.
-This way, eczema was gradually reduced coupled with the removal of some mixed metals in the mouth.
+This way, eczema was gradually reduced over years, coupled with the removal of some of the mixed metals in the mouth including amalgams.
+You can read more about this in the chelation section of the website.
+Posts 13-18.

 Palladium (Pd) is a silvery-white metal with a faceted cubic crystalline structure and is suggested to act like mercury, poorly absorbed by the body, is cytotoxic, killing and damaging human cells.